heenajhalani18/MoodFlix/README.md

 MoodFlix is a web-based movie recommendation system that detects your real-time facial emotion using CNN and suggests movies based on your current mood.
 It enhances user experience with personalized, emotion-aware recommendations powered by AI, OpenCV, Flask, and TMDB API.

 Features:-
--Real-time emotion detection (Happy, Sad, Neutral, Angry, Surprised) using CNN & OpenCV -Mood-to-Genre mapping for instant movie recommendations -Content-based filtering using TF-IDF + Cosine Similarity -"Like" movies to build a personalized "For You" section -Search movies by title with quick access to TMDB links -User authentication with Flask-Login & Bcrypt -Dynamic dashboard with trending movies & real-time updates
+1. Real-time emotion detection (Happy, Sad, Neutral, Angry, Surprised) using CNN & OpenCV
+2. Mood-to-Genre mapping for instant movie recommendations
+3. Content-based filtering using TF-IDF + Cosine Similarity
+4. "Like" movies to build a personalized "For You" section
+5. Search movies by title with quick access to TMDB links
+6. User authentication with Flask-Login & Bcrypt
+7. Dynamic dashboard with trending movies & real-time updates

 Tech Stack:-
--Frontend: HTML/CSS, JavaScript
+1. Frontend: HTML/CSS, JavaScript
--Backend: Python (Flask), Flask-Login, Flask-Bcrypt -AI/ML: CNN for facial expression recognition
+2. Backend: Python (Flask), Flask-Login, Flask-Bcrypt
+3. AI/ML: CNN for facial expression recognition
--APIs: TMDB for movie data
+4. APIs: TMDB for movie data
--Libraries: OpenCV, scikit-learn, pandas, numpy
+5. Libraries: OpenCV, scikit-learn, pandas, numpy

 How It Works:-
 1. Login to the platform